f3-factory/F3com-data/web/main.md

 Web::instance()->progress( string $session_id ); int | false
 ```

-The `$session_id` ist the "key" of the `$_SESSION` array and is necessary to retrieve the status of a specific user.
+The `$session_id` is the "key" of the `$_SESSION` array and is necessary to retrieve the status of a specific user.
 Please read the [PHP Docs](http://php.net/manual/session.upload-progress.php) for more information.